Meghan accuses UK royals of racism, says 'didn't want to be alive'

 “That was relayed to me from Harry, those were conversations that family had with him,” Meghan recounted in an interview with Oprah Winfrey aired on CBS late on Sunday.

-Meghan declined to say who had aired such concerns, as did Harry, who said his family had cut them off financially and that his father Prince Charles, heir to the British throne, had let him down and refused to take his calls at one point.
+Meghan declined to say who had aired such concerns, as did Harry.
+He said his family had cut them off financially and that his father Prince Charles, heir to the British throne, had let him down and refused to take his calls at one point.

 Buckingham Palace had no immediate comment about the interview, which aired in the early hours of Monday morning in Britain.

-The sit-down conversation with Winfrey was the most anticipated royal interview since Harry’s late mother Princess Diana shared intimate details of her failed marriage to Charles in 1995, denting the heir’s reputation and the family’s standing in the eyes of the British public.
+The two-hour broadcast was the most anticipated royal interview since Harry’s late mother Princess Diana shared intimate details of her failed marriage to Charles in 1995, denting the heir’s reputation and the family’s standing in the eyes of the British public.

+“The monarchy has just been hit by its worst crisis since the abdication” of Edward VIII in 1936, said Republic, a campaign group that wants to abolish the monarchy.
+“This rotten institution needs to go.”

 Nearly three years since her star-studded wedding in Windsor Castle, Meghan described some unidentified members of the royal household as brutal, mendacious and guilty of racist remarks.